pietrzykowski1995/SaleFinder/README.md

 # SaleFinder

-Page where people can find some sales
+Page where people can find and add some sales